Aintree Racecourse: Notable races

+Popular culture

+Aintree racecourse features in Jump! a novel by Jilly Cooper.

 Other events

 Motor racing

 Aintree has also been used as a venue for motor racing.
 The British Grand Prix was staged there on five occasions, in 1955, 1957, 1959, 1961 and 1962.
 In addition to the Grand Prix, the circuit also held 11 non-championship Formula 1 races, known as the Aintree 200, first won by Stirling Moss in 1954 with the last winner being Jack Brabham, in April 1964.

 The only driver to have competed in both horse and motor races at Aintree is Alfonso de Portago, who rode in the Grand National in 1950 and 1952 as well as driving a Ferrari 750 Monza in the Daily Telegraph International Meeting in October 1955.
 He was set to compete at the 1957 British Grand Prix at Aintree, but he was killed in the Mille Miglia in May of that year.